dsofe/lit_notes/repo/review-employer-firms-2023.md

   - Immigrant ownership
     - Majority-owned, 28%

-### Select national data on firm ownership demographics and findings from report:
+### Select national data on firm ownership demographics and findings from report: A snapshot of equity

 &#10148; **Gender *and* race/ethnicity ownership data.**